Ash-the-practical-programmer/cocoblt/README.md

-# CoconutBLT — a short intro
+# CocoBLT — a short intro

-CoconutBLT is a small research prototype that mixes ideas from Coconut (continuous latent reasoning) and BLT (byte-level patching).
+CocoBLT is a small research prototype that mixes ideas from Coconut (continuous latent reasoning) and BLT (byte-level patching).
 It's designed for experiments and learning — not a polished production project.

 Who this is for